 Thyroid abnormalities are common among women.
 As per American Thyroid Association , approximately 90% of all thyroid nodules are benign.
 Ultrasound of the neck or if needed FNAC (fine-needle aspiration cytology) is used in patients diagnosed with single or multiple thyroid nodules.
 If malignancy is suspected as per the ultrasound report or the FNAC, then surgery is the advised solution regardless of the size of the swelling.
 Thyroidectomy is recommended for nodules larger than 4 cm even if the USG and FNAC suggest benign swelling.
 Depending on the patient history, physical examination as well as the USG and FNAC findings, the surgeon may decide to offer a hemithyroidectomy or total thyroidectomy in consultation with the patient.

-Endoscopic Thyroidectomy – procedure explained
+Endoscopic Thyroidectomy – How it is performed?

 - Using a keyhole ( laparoscopic surgery techniques), a scope is inserted with instruments at the axilla to remove all or part of your thyroid gland.